Click on any of the below FAQs to expand and read more

 + Why would I set up a Gift account rather than my own personal foundation?

-The Gift Trust’s Donor-Advised Gift Accounts are a flexible giving tool for individuals, families and businesses that wish to actively participate in grant making without the administrative burden of a stand-alone foundation or trust.
+Gift Accounts are a flexible giving tool for individuals, families and businesses that wish to actively participate in grant making without the administrative burden of a stand-alone foundation or trust.

-A Donor-Advised Gift Account is fast to set up.
+A Gift Account is fast to set up.
 We already have registered charitable status, so you don’t need to go through the expense of writing up trust deeds, talking with lawyers and registering with the Charities Commission.
 Foundations also often require considerable ongoing costs.

 Accounts must reach $5,000 before grant advice can be given.
 You can start a Gift Account with a minimum $1,000 balance and you can add to the fund and provide further contributions over time to reach this account minimum.